 The second reform is extremely significant and could radicalize business in Brazil.
 It is to simplify the tax regime.
 As it currently stands, the tax system is complex, unclear and in some cases, unfair.
 The current system is good for tax lawyers but no one else!
 If an overhaul of the current system transpired and a more transparent one was put in place, I am sure Brazil would be a far more attractive place to foreign investors.

 On business relations, what crucial business tips should foreign investors be mindful of?

 One area which many foreign businesspeople note when doing business in Brazil is there is a different concept of time.
 For instance, a meeting at 9am can mean 9:30am in Brazil time.
 It is important that foreigners are mindful of this before they come.

 Similarly, Brazil, with the nature of its history, is a very multicultural country made up of a huge variety of cultures and nationalities.
 This makes Brazil an accepting and friendly place.

 On top of that, with its extremely complex political system, tax system, and business system, Brazil requires adaptability from its investors.
 Being adaptable with your decision making is a prerequisite in Brazil – plans do not always go to plan!

 Expand to Brazil with the Biz Latin Hub team – Our Lawyers are here to help!

 At Biz Latin Hub, we support local and foreign business with their company formation and other regional expansion needs.
 Our Brazil team delivers a full suite of market entry and back-office services that are tailored to the needs of each individual client.
 If you want to expand into Brazil, and aren’t sure how to navigate local corporate and legal requirements and processes, we can help.

-Reach out to us here for a personalized quote.
+Contact us now for a personalized quote.